jayprophit/QVA-v1/docs/architecture/integrated_system_design.md

 ### Self-Evolving Agents
 - LLM fine-tuning via on-device federated learning + quantum feedback.

+### Quantum Nexus Self-* Features
+- Next-generation enhancements for self-awareness, self-healing, self-replication, and power-saving are being integrated into the modular architecture.
+See [System Enhancement Strategies](../implementation/system_enhancement_strategies.md#quantum-nexus-streamlined-self-improving-and-self-healing-enhancements) for details.

 ## Summary
 This design merges cutting-edge AI, quantum computing, and decentralized systems into a cohesive framework.
 By leveraging MCP as the "nervous system" and integrating RAG/KAG/CAG with quantum processes, the architecture achieves human-like adaptability while maintaining computational efficiency and security.